-What is assessed What is required What we are looking for which this understanding has been informed by engagement with First Nations communities.
-Commitments that seek to address identified barriers in specific local community contexts that are impeding greater known blockages for entering (i.e. trade skills and licensing requirements, and small business readiness programs).
-Hybrid Projects will be assessed on First Nations commitments made by the Proponent for the Project only, and not the Associated Project. economic participation by First Nations businesses, organisations and individuals, such as workforce preparedness or local business maturation.
-Bids that can demonstrate commitments similar to those outlined in the NSW RESB Plan objectives for First Nations participation.
-Commitments will be assessed commensurate to the regional placed-based considerations of the Project.
-Completed components of the MC 8 Returnable Schedule that include any and all First Nations Commitments.
-Bids that can, in respect of procurements awarded to Indigenous enterprises, meet (where locationally practical to do so) a target of 3% of Project contract value (CAPEX and OPEV) is each fragment buyer.
-The quality and positive impact as a result of implementation of commitments will be valued over the quantum of commitments. and OPEX) in each financial year.
-Projects that develop and implement an Indigenous Procurement target aligned to the Australian Government's Indigenous Procurement Policy.
+What is assessed What is required What we are looking for Assessed Hybrid Projects will be assessed on First Nations Commitments made by the Proponent for both the Project and the Associated Project.
+Proponents bidding a Non-Assessed Hybrid should make First Nations Commitments for the Project Completed components of the MC 8 Returnable Schedule that include any and all First Nations Commitments.
+Bids that can, in respect of procurements awarded to Indigenous enterprises, meet (when it is locationally practical to do so) a target of 3% of Project contract value (capital expenditure (CAPEX) and operational expenditure (OPEX)) in each financial year. only that are not contingent on the construction of the Associated Project.Commitments will be assessed commensurate to Projects that develop and implement an Indigenous Procurement target aligned to the Australian Government's Indigenous Procurement Policy. the regional placed-based considerations of the Project.
+The quality and positive impact as a result of implementation of commitments will be valued over the quantum of commitments.
 Active involvement of First Nations communities in the co- designing of benefit sharing schemes (separate to and distinct from wider community benefit sharing schemes).
 Evidence of First Nations commitments established, or to be established, that have a long-lasting and meaningful positive social impact.